Partner, Key Account Manager

 David Fojtík

-David founded our company in 2003 and found his self-realization in humancraft.
-He enjoys leading this great team, starting new things and looking for meaningful solutions with clients.
-He believes that the engine of business is people and that corporate culture eats strategy for breakfast.
-He likes to lecture on the parallels between leadership in the mountains and in business.
+David founded our company in 2003 and found his true calling at humancraft.
+He enjoys leading this great team, getting new things off the ground, and working with clients to find meaningful solutions.
+He believes that people are the driving force behind business, and that culture eats strategy for breakfast.
+He enjoys speaking about the parallels between leadership in the mountains and leadership in business.

 Something personal

-David is a mountaineer at heart, so he likes freedom and big challenges.
-He's low-key and doesn't look like the guy who climbed Everest without oxygen and became the first person in the world to ski down another 8,000-meter mountain, Dhaulagiri.
-Since he has three beautiful children at home, you won't see him so much in the mountains anymore, but rather on his yellow scooter, which he regularly commutes to work.
+David is a climber at heart, which is why he values freedom and big challenges.
+He has an unassuming presence and does not look like the kind of guy who climbed Everest without supplemental oxygen and became the first person in the world to ski down another eight-thousander, Dhaulagiri.
+Since he has three wonderful children at home, you are now less likely to spot him in the mountains and more likely to see him on the yellow scooter he regularly rides to work.

-I lead humancraft, which is currently mainly the coordination of our activities so that we move further and higher:) I also still sell, sometimes still train, and historically I am responsible for our finances.
+I lead humancraft, which these days mainly means coordinating our activities so that we keep moving forward and upward. :) I also still do sales, occasionally deliver training, and historically I have been responsible for our finances.

-I still remember how my dad once explained to me in my childhood the Greek concept of kalokagathia, which is a kind of ideal of harmony of body and soul.
-Well, my two biggest hobbies are sports and reading.
-Maybe a coincidence, maybe not:) Sport brings purposefulness and discipline to my working life, while reading broadens horizons and stimulates thought.
+I still remember my dad explaining the Greek concept of kalokagathia to me when I was a child — an ideal of harmony between body and soul.
+And my two biggest passions are sport and reading.
+Maybe that’s a coincidence, maybe not. :) Sport brings purposefulness and discipline into my working life, while reading broadens my horizons and gives me plenty to think about.

 3) Why do you work for humancraft?

-Because I founded it with my partners:) What keeps me here is a great group of people, our company culture and the adventure of doing business.
-Well, I probably wouldn't last 20 years here if I just didn't enjoy it...
+Because I founded it with my business partners. :) What keeps me here is the great team of people, our company culture, and the adventure of entrepreneurship.
+I probably wouldn’t have stayed for 20 years if I didn’t simply enjoy it.

-The biggest challenge is balancing our dynamic growth with service quality.
-We are already so big in terms of the number of people, our turnover and the range of services that we have been trying to implement the EOS system for some time, which is similar to the better-known scale-up in our country.
+The biggest challenge has been balancing our dynamic growth with the quality of our services.
+In terms of the number of people, revenue, and range of services, we have grown to a size where we have been trying for some time to implement the EOS system, which is similar to the scale-up approach that is better known in our region.